-Buddhist Mindfulness Psycho-education (on-line) Program
+Buddhist Mindfulness Psycho-education (on-line) Program:

-Applying Mindfulness in Dealing with Difficult thoughts and Emotions
+Applying Mindfulness in Dealing with Difficult Thoughts and Emotions

 Please send completed application form (download word version here)

-to email@example.com to register by November 24, 2021.
+to email@example.com to register by January 19, 2022.

-$25 Early Bird Registration Fee (before Nov.
-16, 2021)
+$25 Early Bird Registration Fee (before Jan.
+15, 2022)

 This program will begin with exploring what participants consider as stress, as well as what the Buddha and western sciences say about stress.
 We will then delve into some Buddhist approaches for dealing with difficult thoughts and emotions.
 A key Buddhist practice is mindfulness.
 The program will first introduce some foundational knowledge in Buddhism addressing topics such as the relationship between ethics and mindfulness and the nature of mind and consciousness that are important for mindfulness practice.
 Participants will learn and practise how mindfulness can be applied in daily life when facing stress, or when experiencing difficult emotions and thoughts.
-Some exercises used in Acceptance and Commitment Therapy will also be introduced.
+Some exercises from Acceptance and Commitment Therapy will also be introduced.
 Interactive discussions will be encouraged.
 Participants are expected to turn on their Zoom video.

 Co-facilitated by members of our Buddhist counselling team:

 Charles is an Ontario Certified Teacher.
 He also has a Certificate in Counselling Techniques from Mohawk College and a Graduate Diploma in Buddhist Mindfulness and Mental Health from Emmanuel College.
 He works as a peer support counsellor at the Hamilton Mental Health Rights Coalition.
-He is completing his final capstone course in the Master’s in Buddhist Pastoral Studies, Spiritual Care and Psychotherapy in the University of Toronto.
+He is completing his final capstone course in the Master’s in Buddhist Pastoral Studies, Spiritual Care and Psychotherapy at the University of Toronto.

 Michael is a Registered Psychotherapist.
 He has worked in community mental health care, post-secondary, and private practice contexts.
 Michael is passionate about applications of contemplative practices in counselling and in education.